Nightcrab/zombspawnprobability/README.md

 Find the probabilities of three conditions:

-i.
-One zombie spawns on orange, one spawns on yellow, and one spawns on any colour. ii.
-At least one zombie spawns on either yellow or orange but not both, and the remaining zombies spawn on red. iii.
-All three spawn on the red area.
+1. One zombie spawns on orange, one spawns on yellow, and one spawns on any colour.
+2. At least one zombie spawns on either yellow or orange but not both, and the remaining zombies spawn on red.
+3. All three spawn on the red area.